jdriselvato/NDS-Homebrew-Development/examples/improved-simple/README.md

 ### Setting up the screens
 This is a pretty simple set up for the top and bottom screen.
 In this case we need to set up the `videoSetMode()`, `vramSetBankA()` and `oamInit()`.

 The `videoSetMode()` sets up the 2D processors for each engine.
 In both cases we are interested in `MODE_0_2D` because it's the most simplistic and gives us 4 2D backgounds.
-In this case we only need one for the sprite but the extra 3 are for free.
+In this case we are not using any of the `BG` but without this we wouldn't see anything on the respective screen.

+The `vramSetBankA()` is the VRAM we'll be using for the top and `vramSetBankD()` for the bottom screen.
+VRAM is the Video Ram Bank, which the NDS has 9 of.
+This is what holds the graphics for the sprites, textures for 3D objects and tiles on 2D maps.
+Since we are programming to show sprites on the screen we'll be using `VRAM_A_MAIN_SPRITE` & `VRAM_D_SUB_SPRITE` respectively.
 #### Top Screen
 ````
 	videoSetMode(MODE_0_2D);